-Goldman Sachs agrees not to disclose any Confidential Information to any person who is not (i) a partner, managing director, director, officer, or employee of Goldman Sachs who is involved in any Potential Transactions, who is consulted with respect to any Potential Transactions, or who Goldman Sachs determines in its sole discretion otherwise has reason to know such Confidential Information (Goldman Sachs and such persons are hereinafter collectively referred to as “GS Entities”), (ii) a potential co-investor with Goldman Sachs or potential participant in connection with any Potential Transactions, or (iii) a person acting as counsel or an advisor to Goldman Sachs or to such potential co-investor or potential participant, except with the consent of the Company or pursuant to a subpoena, Civil Investigative Demand (or similar process), order, statute, rule or other legal requirement promulgated or imposed by a court or by a judicial, regulatory, self-regulatory or legislative body, organization, agency or committee or otherwise in connection with any judicial or administrative proceeding (including, in response to oral questions, interrogatories or requests for information or documents).
-Goldman Sachs represents to the Company that the GS Entities have been advised of their obligations concerning the confidentiality of information that has been provided to Goldman Sachs and that the U.S. securities laws prohibit any person who is in possession of material, non-public information regarding an issuer from purchasing or selling securities of such issuer or from communicating such information to any other person under circumstances in which it is reasonably foreseeable that such person is likely to purchase or sell such securities.
-For purposes of clarity and without limitation, nothing in this Agreement shall preclude the GS Entities, whether or not involved in or consulted in connection with any Potential Transactions either prior to the date hereof or hereafter or otherwise, from participating in (i) sales and trading activities (whether in primary or secondary markets), whether Goldman Sachs is acting as principal, agent or otherwise (including as counterparty in transactions with the Company), or (ii) other transactions or relationships with the Company or any other person in which Goldman Sachs may choose to act as a principal or otherwise participate, including with respect to the securities or assets of the Company.
+Goldman Sachs agrees not to disclose any Confidential Information to any person (including any potential co-investor with Goldman Sachs or potential participant in connection with any Potential Transactions) who is not (i) a partner, managing director, director, officer, or employee of Goldman Sachs who is involved in any Potential Transactions, who is consulted with respect to any Potential Transactions, or who Goldman Sachs determines in its sole discretion otherwise has reason to know such Confidential Information (Goldman Sachs and such persons are hereinafter collectively referred to as “GS Entities”), or (ii) a person acting as counsel or an advisor to Goldman Sachs ("GS Representatives"), except with the consent of the Company or pursuant to a subpoena, Civil Investigative Demand (or similar process), order, statute, rule or other legal requirement promulgated or imposed by a court or by a judicial, regulatory, self-regulatory or legislative body, organization, agency or committee or otherwise in connection with any judicial or administrative proceeding (including, in response to oral questions, interrogatories or requests for information or documents).
+Goldman Sachs represents to the Company that the GS Entities and the GS Representatives have been advised of their obligations concerning the confidentiality of information that has been provided to Goldman Sachs and that the U.S. securities laws prohibit any person who is in possession of material, non-public information regarding an issuer from purchasing or selling securities of such issuer or from communicating such information to any other person under circumstances in which it is reasonably foreseeable that such person is likely to purchase or sell such securities.
+Goldman Sachs shall be responsible for any breach of this agreement by the GS Entities, and agrees that the GS Entities shall be deemed to be parties to this agreement for this purpose.
+[For purposes of clarity and without limitation, nothing in this Agreement shall preclude the GS Entities, whether or not involved in or consulted in connection with any Potential Transactions either prior to the date hereof or hereafter or otherwise, from participating in (i) sales and trading activities (whether in primary or secondary markets), whether Goldman Sachs is acting as principal, agent or otherwise (including as counterparty in transactions with the Company), or (ii) other transactions or relationships with the Company or any other person in which Goldman Sachs may choose to act as a principal or otherwise participate, including with respect to the securities or assets of the Company.][potential revisions to come based on GS discussions regarding walls that may be implemented]

 If Confidential Information is to be disclosed pursuant to a subpoena or other legal process or requirement as described in the foregoing paragraph, Goldman Sachs will, to the extent practicable, promptly notify the Company thereof and cooperate with the Company to the extent legally permissible if it should seek to obtain an order or other reliable assurance that confidential treatment will be accorded to designated portions of the Confidential Information.
 Goldman Sachs shall be entitled to periodic reimbursement from the Company for expenses incurred by it or any other GS Entity, including the fees and expenses of counsel, in connection with any action taken pursuant to this paragraph.